asenov/file-utils/README.md

 Operations
 - [x] Add file(s) or directory
 - [x] List files
-- [x] Search for files using the wildcard for the file name
+- [x] Search for files using wildcard for the file name
 - [x] Restore file by record id
 - [x] Delete file by record id